Daniel Quirk: Independent circuit

 Successfully defending his NAWF title in a three-way match against Nocturne and Genesis, he lost to Genesis in a non-title match on September 6.
-The next night, he also failed to defeat Eddie Edwards for the ACW Junior Heavyweight Championship.
-On September 28, he lost a four-way match against J-Busta, Luis Ortiz and Mikey Whipwreck at an XBoku event.
-On October 5, he wrestled two matches in one night at an MWF show losing to Mighty Mini, Eddie Edwards and participating in a battle royal.
-At an October 18 East Coast Pro Wrestling show, he lost a three-way match to John Brooks and Genesis.
-On October 30, he lost a match to SSCW Lightweight Champion The Kreeper.
-In November, he lost to Supreme Lee Great at a November 16 show for LXW but defeated J-Busta at a CCW show a week later.
-He also made a brief appearance for the World Wrestling Alliance at the end of the month.
+The next night, he also lost to Eddie Edwards for the ACW Junior Heavyweight Championship.
+On October 5, he wrestled two matches in one night at an MWF show, losing to Mighty Mini, Eddie Edwards and participating in a battle royal.

 On February 29, 2004, Quirk teamed with UltraMantis and Mister Zero to defeat Nocturne, Jigsaw and Rorschach at an LXW show.
 Feuding with Gran Akuma over the NAWF Junior Heavyweight Championship, he defeated him for the title on April 4.
 He held the title for two months before losing the title back to Akuma.
 In May, Quirk defeated Dan Barry in a ladder match.
 On July 10, 2004, he also lost to Gran Akuma in the opening rounds of Chikara's Young Lions Cup tournament.
 He and Dave Cole were also given a title shot against UCW Tag Team Champions The Millennium Killaz later that month, but failed to defeat them.

-Quirk would spend the rest of the year in Connecticut Championship Wrestling, East Coast Pro Wrestling and World Xtreme Wrestling.
+Quirk spent the rest of the year in Connecticut Championship Wrestling, East Coast Pro Wrestling and World Xtreme Wrestling.
 On September 10, he lost to Low Ryda in a match for the WXW Cruiserweight Championship.
-He also lost to CCW Northeast Champion Dave Cole two months later.
-On April 2, 2005, he teamed with Jason Blade and Nocturne against Mister Zero, Rorschach and Ultramantis defeating his former allies.
 He also appeared in Assault Championship Wrestling, Powerhouse Wrestling and Ultimate Championship Wrestling during early 2005.